Skip to main content

 Is your Harris County property tax assessment too high?

-The median Harris County homeowner pays $3,225/year in property taxes, consuming 3.31% of the median household income of $97,302.
-That is a significant burden - and if your home is overassessed, you are paying even more than you should.
+The median Harris County homeowner pays $2,578/year in property taxes (Census ACS 2024), consuming 2.65% of the median household income of $97,302.
+If your home is assessed above its actual market value, you are paying more than your share.
 Home values in Harris County range from $199,982 (25th percentile) to $424,795 (75th percentile).
 If your assessed value is above what similar homes in your area are actually selling for, that is a sign of overassessment.

 Harris County's effective tax rate of 1.07% ranks #86 of 159 Georgia counties.
 Harris County home values sit 77% above the statewide median of $170,200, which means the tax stakes of an overassessment are higher here than in most Georgia counties.
 Check If Your Harris County Home Is Overassessed